moonchangin/GoodDocData/README.md

 *instructions in italics can be deleted as sections are filled in*

-*most fields are optional, last 4 are not*
+*most fields are optional, Conclusion and Important Resources are required*

 ## Please cite our work -- here is the ICMJE Standard Citation: